 Vanessa came to Innisfree in the summer of 2010 to volunteer.
-She became the head of our Bakery in 2011 and continues to live in the village at the Studio in Sunflower.
+She became the head of our Bakery in 2011 and continues to live in the village in Bittersweet.
 She became our Community Coordinator in 2015.

 Vanessa is married to Nich Traverse, farm manager at Innisfree.
 She is a Registered Dietitian with experience in Public Health Nutrition, Clinical Dietetics, and Food Science.
 Vanessa completed her bachelors degree in Nutrition and Food Science and Dietetics at the University of Vermont, and Dietetic Internship at Bastyr University of Natural Medicine in Seattle, WA.

 Her passions include whole foods nutrition, sustainable agriculture, and providing a supportive and safe working/living environment for our coworkers.